Hadronic form factors in QCD and the incompleteness problem in the time-like region: Conclusions

 \section{Conclusions}

 Dispersive methods have a reputation of being rigorous and useful, until it comes to practical applications, where a high energy cut-off becomes explicit and influential.
-In the case of hadronic form factors, most analyses ignore the QCD superconvergence sum rules, which are largely violated in many cases.
-The infinite radial Regge towers of states provide a simple framework where the smallness of the high energy tail becomes natural.
-This result is highly independent on the onset of pQCD and provides a systematic uncertainty, which is rather competitive in the studied applications.
+For hadronic form factors, most analyses ignore and/or violate the QCD superconvergence sum rules.
+The infinite radial Regge towers of states provide a simple framework where the smallness of the high energy tail becomes natural but not negligible.
+While the precise onset of pQCD is unknown our scheme provides a way to estimate this systematic uncertainty, which is rather competitive in the studied applications.